tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 A question then arises: **what about non-programmer end-users?** What if my product's a GUI/CLI and a nasty stack trace suddenly shows up?

-Well, first of all, **this rule only deals with libraries**, or products whose end users are programmers.
-But on second thought, does it matter if it's an ``IOError`` or a ``FileDoesNotExistError``?
-Either way, you'd log the traceback to a file and show an error box to informs the user of the issue and ask him/her what to do.
-The user would only care for the error *message*, not the traceback or the name of the exception, so where's the added value?
+Well, first of all, **this rule only deals with libraries** and products whose end users are programmers.
+But on second thought, would your user care if it's ``IOError`` or
+``FileDoesNotExistError``?
+Just make sure your error message descriptive and easy to understand;
+it's much more important.

-Then again, when it comes to non-programmers, I don't want to get into generalizations.
+But then again, when it comes to non-programmers, I don't want to get into generalizations.
 They might as well **not be** consenting adults...

 ## Do Not Wrap Exceptions ##

-Until Python 3, raising an exception during the handling of one, meant the original traceback was lost.
+Prior to Python 3, raising an exception during the handling of one, meant the original traceback was lost.
 This has been finally solved, but Python 2.x still accounts for the majority of the code base.
-Once you loose the traceback, the odds of successfully debugging the problem are much lower (especially when it happens off-site, at a customer's lab).
+Once you loose the traceback, debugging the problem are much harder (especially when it happens off-site, on a customer's production server).

 Some people think that if they develop FooLibrary, all exceptions that would ever be thrown from their code must derive from ``FooError``.
-That's a reasonable approach -- but only when it comes to exceptions that are actually **originate in FooLibrary**.
+That's a reasonable approach -- but only when it comes to exceptions that actually **originate in FooLibrary**.
 For instance, a queuing library might raise ``QueueFull`` or ``QueueEmpty``, both of which derive from ``QueueError``.

 On the other hand, should an ``OSError``/``IOError`` happen internally, from which you can't recover,